UltraDeveloper7/Foodies/README.md

 ## Acknowledgements
 Special thanks to all the contributors and open-source libraries that made this project possible.

+## Deployment
+The Foodies application is deployed on Heroku.
+You can access it at [https://efoodies-f3555c26d697.herokuapp.com/](https://efoodies-f3555c26d697.herokuapp.com/).

 ---

 Thank you for using Foodies!
 Happy ordering!